avaneev/lzav/README.md

 ## Notes ##

 1. LZAV API is not equivalent to LZ4 nor Snappy API.
-For example, "dstl" parameter in the decompressor should specify the original uncompressed length, which should have been previously stored in some manner, independent of LZAV.
+For example, the "dstl" parameter in the decompressor should specify the original uncompressed length, which should have been previously stored in some way, independent of LZAV.

 2. Run-time memory sanitizers like Valgrind and Dr.Memory may generate the "uninitialized read" warning in decompressor's block type 1 handler.
 This is